Halogen Bulb Ban 2016

 Why Is Halogen Being Banned?

-As GU10 LED bulbs are commonly used in downlights and spotlights, you usually have lots of them in a room, meaning the total wattage can really add up, costing you a lot in energy usage.
+As GU10 LED bulbs are commonly used in downlights and spotlights.html" target="_blank" rel="noopener noreferrer">spotlights, you usually have lots of them in a room, meaning the total wattage can really add up, costing you a lot in energy usage.
 They are known for their bright, white light and their relatively long lifespan.
+GU10 LED bulbs are capable of producing high-quality light output while using less energy.
+These bulbs deliver high performance, including instant brightness and reliable operation.
 Many consumers still prefer the LED GU10 bulb option over integrated LED technology as you can easily replace them, rather than having to replace the entire fitting.

 Making the transition from halogen to LED has never been easier or more economical to do.
+Many customers have found these LED bulbs to be the closest match to traditional halogen bulbs in terms of size and light quality.
 The price of a high quality dimmable GU10 LEDs from leading brands like Aurora and Philips range from just £2.21 including VAT.
 LEDs are designed to last for extended periods of 15,000 to 35,000 hours which is 15 to 35 times longer than halogen.
+When upgrading, choose the GU10 LED bulb that best fits your lighting requirements.

-Here are some options for you to consider if you're replacing your 50 watt halogen GU10s:
+Here are some options for you to consider if you’re replacing your 50 watt halogen GU10s.
+Be sure to consider the specifications needed for your application, such as beam angle or dimmability:

 • Philips Master Value 4.9W GU10 - Ideal for mimicking the dimming effects of a halogen with the Dimtone version.